This article has been updated from a previous version.

 What does an insurance broker do?

-The advantage of working with a broker is they work for you, the consumer, not an insurance company.
+The advantage of working with a broker is that they can provide you with more choice than an agent can.

 A good broker is out to get the best insurance product for you based on your needs and has access to different providers selling a variety of property or casualty insurance.
 Long-term relationships with customers and reputation are keys to the success of an insurance broker.
 Depending on where you live, provincial organizations such as the Registered Insurance Brokers of Ontario and the Insurance Brokers Association of Alberta, among others, provide governance and education for independent brokers.

 Brokers are often independent businesses with in-depth knowledge of the evolving insurance landscape and available services; that is their competitive advantage.
-Unlike the consumer, it’s their job to quickly and accurately compare property or casualty insurance options from a variety of carriers on your behalf.
+A broker’s job is to quickly and accurately compare property or casualty insurance options from a variety of carriers on your behalf.

 Brokers are licensed to sell multiple products, allowing you to get a package deal — home, auto, and life insurance all at once, for example.
 A broker is also better equipped to help consumers who need something more customized than a standard policy.